Travel guide

 Long trip through the Balkans 2 weeks 5-10 GB

 If you only use Google Maps, WhatsApp, and occasional searches, a small amount is more than enough.
-If you share many videos or browse with a hotspot for your laptop, upgrade your plan.
-To calculate more precisely according to your habits, take a look at how much data you need for traveling.
-Remember that hotel and cafe Wi-Fi in Sarajevo is usually good, so you can save your mobile data for when you're on the go.
+If you share many videos or use your hotspot for a laptop, upgrade your plan.
+To calculate more precisely according to your habits and avoid running out of data halfway through your trip, check out how to save data with an eSIM on a trip.
+Remember that Wi-Fi in hotels and cafes in Sarajevo is usually good, so you can save your mobile data for when you're on the go.

 Tip: download offline maps of Sarajevo and Mostar before you leave.
-You'll save data and have navigation even if you enter a mountain area without coverage.
+You'll save data and have navigation even if you enter a mountainous area with no coverage.

-Traveler with eSIM for Bosnia and Herzegovina next to Mostar bridge
+Traveler with eSIM for Bosnia and Herzegovina next to the Mostar bridge

-Traveler with eSIM for Bosnia and Herzegovina next to Mostar bridge
+Traveler with eSIM for Bosnia and Herzegovina next to the Mostar bridge

 Roaming vs eSIM: why it matters outside the EU

-Here's the key to the whole trip.
-Since Bosnia is not an EU member, your Spanish operator applies international roaming charges, which can skyrocket to several euros per megabyte or charge you expensive daily packages.
-A local eSIM bypasses that cost completely: you pay a small flat rate for your GB and browse without worries.
+This is the key to the whole trip.
+Since Bosnia is not a member of the EU, your Spanish operator applies international roaming charges, which can skyrocket to several euros per megabyte or charge you expensive daily packages.
+A local eSIM completely avoids this cost: you pay a small flat rate for your GB and browse worry-free.

-The practical difference is enormous.
-With classic roaming, checking the map and answering messages for a week can cost you more than a night's accommodation itself.
-With a data eSIM, you know what you're paying beforehand, and there are no surprises on your bill when you return home.
+The practical difference is huge.
+With classic roaming, checking the map and answering messages for a week can cost you more than a night's accommodation.
+With a data eSIM, you know what you're paying in advance and there are no surprises on your bill when you return home.
 Plus, you keep your Spanish number active to receive bank SMS or important calls while data runs on the eSIM.
-If you're coming from other destinations in the area like Croatia, compare with the eSIM for Croatia, as European roaming applies there and the rules change.
+If you're coming from other destinations in the area like Croatia, keep in mind that European roaming "like at home" does apply there, and the rules change; you can review how data roaming works to avoid confusion when crossing the border.

 How to activate your eSIM step by step

-Activating the eSIM is quick and it's best to do it before you fly, with Wi-Fi at home.
-That way you arrive in Sarajevo with everything ready:
+Activating the eSIM is quick and should be done before flying, with Wi-Fi at home.
+This way, you arrive in Sarajevo with everything ready:

 1. Purchase your plan for Bosnia and receive the QR code by email.